zzamboni/jsonresume-theme-eventide/README.md

 ./build-resume resume.json --serve # Access at https://localhost:8080/
 ```

+When used through `resume-toolkit`, some `meta.themeOptions` values are preprocessed before Eventide renders the HTML:

+- `meta.themeOptions.links` gets sensible defaults when omitted
+- `meta.themeOptions.footer_right` gets a `resume-toolkit` default when omitted
+- `<resume>` and `<publications>` placeholders in floating-link URLs are expanded before rendering

+`resume-toolkit` also reuses some `meta.themeOptions` values in its PDF renderer, notably:

+- `sections`
+- `sectionLabels`
+- `projectsByType`

 ### With resume-cli

 [resume-cli](https://github.com/jsonresume/resume-cli) does not bundle this fork, so install it explicitly and select it by name: